 Looking for the perfect side dish to serve on Taco Tuesday?
-Look no further, this Mexican rice is all you need.
+Look no further, this easy Mexican rice recipe is all you’ll need.

-It’s rich, hearty, and oh-so flavorful.
+It’s fluffy, filling, and oh-so flavorful.
 The seasonings, the tomatoes, that lovely color – how can anyone resist?

 It’s truly the quintessential Mexican side dish.